Welcome to Hoffmeyer's

 NOTE TO CLIENTS DURING THE ONGOING

-COVID-19 UPDATE TO ABOVE- As of December 26,2020 we are again not permitting
+COVID-19 UPDATE TO ABOVE- As of April 2021 we are again not permitting clients

 CALL AHEAD TO ARRANGE CURB SIDE PICK UP OR ASK FOR DELIVERY SERVICE.